RalliShubham/nobel-prize-winners/README.md

 ## Results

-The most commonly awarded gender is Male, and the most commonly awarded birth country is United States of America.
+🌟 The most commonly awarded gender is Male, and the most commonly awarded birth country is United States of America.

-The decade with the highest proportion of US-born winners is 2000.
+🌟 The decade with the highest proportion of US-born winners is 2000.

-The decade-category pair with the highest proportion of female laureates was identified and stored in max_female_dict.
+🌟 The decade-category pair with the highest proportion of female laureates was identified and stored in max_female_dict.

-The first woman to win a Nobel Prize was Marie Curie in Physics.
+🌟 The first woman to win a Nobel Prize was Marie Curie in Physics.

-Several individuals and organizations have won multiple Nobel Prizes, stored in repeat_list.
+🌟 Several individuals and organizations have won multiple Nobel Prizes, stored in repeat_list.

 ## Visualizations

-The project includes graphical representations such as:
+**The project includes graphical representations such as:**

-Line charts for Nobel Prize trends over decades.
+  - Line charts for Nobel Prize trends over decades.

-Category-wise analysis of female laureates.
+  - Category-wise analysis of female laureates.

 ## Conclusion